adambarla/newsfeed/report.md

 ## Storage & API

-I implemented the persistent storage layer and the public API to serve the processed news.

-For storage, I chose a **Modular Monolith** approach using **SQLite** with `SQLModel`.
+I chose a **Modular Monolith** approach using **SQLite** with `SQLModel`.
 This provides the reliability of a relational database without the operational overhead of a separate server.
 I defined a `ProcessedArticle` model that stores the core article data along with metadata like categories and source information.

-I abstracted the database operations behind a `NewsStore` interface, allowing for easy swapping of storage backends (e.g., for testing) and implemented an asynchronous `SQLModelStore`.
+To support semantic search, I implemented a split architecture:
+1. Repository Layer: `SQLArticleRepository` manages persistent storage of article metadata.
+2. Vector Index: `ChromaVectorIndex` manages embeddings for similarity search.
+3. Service Layer: `NewsService` orchestrates the two, handling the logic to save to both stores and merge search results.

+## API

-For the API, I built a **FastAPI** application that exposes endpoints to retrieve articles by ID and list them with category filtering.
+I built a **FastAPI** application that exposes endpoints to retrieve articles by ID and list them with category filtering.
 I refactored the project structure to follow Python packaging best practices, moving the core application logic into the `newsfeed` package while keeping a lightweight entry point at the root.

 To ensure deployability, I containerized the application using **Docker**.
 The setup includes a multi-stage build using `uv` for efficient dependency management and configures a persistent volume to ensure data survives container restarts.